-When said when he met with the writing staff the month prior to taking over the show, he “got the impression that that had been discussed,” and he was met with strong resistance.
+When he met with the writing staff the month prior to taking over the show, he says he “got the impression that that had been discussed,” and he was met with strong resistance.

 “I walk in the door, into a room with the writers and producers, and the first thing they say is ‘this isn’t some MTV bullshit’….
 And then I was told not to change the jokes or improvise,” he said.

 He immediately phoned his agent, James Dixon, telling him to “get me the fuck out of this.
 These people are insane.”

 “How close were you to saying that was it, you weren’t going to do it anymore?,” Colbert asked.

 “I had to be talked down from a moderately high cliff,” Stewart said.